 If you are already running a WordPress blog, you simply jump to the WooCommerce plugin installation and setting up.

 The journey of creating your store starts with registering a domain name.
 That will be your website name in the URL address that would link visitors to your online shop.
 You need to register your domain name to ensure that one else will use it too.
 There is a non-profit organization - ICANN - that handles this aspect.

-Once you registered your domain name to ICANN, you need to choose a domain name registrar deals with reservation of domains on the internet.
-The price of a new domain depends on the registrar (e.g., GoDaddy, Domain, Doteasy, BlueHost), TLD (i.e., .com, .net, .org) and keywords.
+Once you register your domain name to ICANN, you need to choose a domain name registrar that deals with reserving domains on the internet.
+The price of a new domain depends on the registrar (e.g., GoDaddy, Domain, Doteasy, BlueHost), TLD (i.e., .com, .net, .org), and keywords.
 Be ready to pay a fee to keep the domain.
 The price goes from $10 to $15 per year.

-In case you expect a quick growth of your shop, your hosting service should scale too.
+In case you expect rapid growth of your shop, your hosting service should scale too.
 The multiple product pages and growing traffic will impact the website speed and conversions.

 Last but not least, before WooCommerce installation, is the SSL certificate.
 This security matter is vital for online stores.
-You are going to work with credit card transactions, logins and passwords.
-And simply you need to secure your customers’ web browsing.
+You are going to work with credit card transactions, logins, and passwords.
+And simply, you need to secure your customers' web browsing.
 The certificate will cost from $8 to $60 a year.
-It also makes sense to check out if the SSL certificate included in your web hosting provider plan before buying it yourself.
+It also makes sense to check if the SSL certificate is included in your web hosting provider plan before buying it yourself.

 And now, you can download and install a free WooCommerce plugin on your WordPress website.
 Up to this point, your WooCommerce pricing will hit $102 per year.
 That includes a domain name $10 + a shared hosting server $84 + the SSL certificate $8.

 Looking for more detailed information?
 Compare open source to SaaS solution in the Shopify to WordPress article.